iu-parfunc/gibbon/gibbon-compiler/examples/layout_benchmarks/README.md

     SELFTIMED: 4.811104e-02
     '#()

-    TAC has less L2 and L2 cache misses, kesser instructions and cycles and consequently a lower runtime.
+    TAC has less L2 and L3 cache misses, lesser instructions and cycles and consequently a lower runtime.

     Speedup ~ 6x.